Rethink.CEE Fellowship — Call for Applications

 - Access to the GMF network of policy and civil society professionals as well as individual support by GMF peers

-- Two workshops on policy research and writing at the early and mid-stages of the fellowship
+- Two workshops on policy research and writing at the early and mid-stages of the fellowship1

-- Possibility of short-term stays at GMF offices, subject to research theme and availability
+- Possibility of close cooperation with colleagues from different GMF offices, subject to research theme and availability, including short-term stays if the epidemiological situation allows

 - Professional publication, presentation, and distribution of a research paper